-I have dealt with blood feud in the section on teip, where I identified the role of the descent group in helping extended families to revenge their dear ones.
-Previously blood feud was the function of the entire teip.
-Today, blood feud still falls strictly in the domain of patrilineal relatives, but as has been mentioned in the previous section, the teip/lineage "supports" families in performing the blood feud only, but the responsibility to kill lies on the immediate blood relatives.
+I have dealt with blood feud in the section on teip, where I identified the role of descent group in helping extended families to revenge for the dear ones.
+Previously blood feud has been the function of the entire teip.
+Today, blood feud still falls strictly in the domain of patrilineal relatives, but as has been mentioned in the previous section, teip/lineage only "supports" families in performing blood feud, but the responsibility to kill lies on immediate blood relatives.